 6/9/2012 Update – It seems the Red Butler site is down.
 I’m not sure if they went out of business, but I’ve removed the dead links from this page.
 I’m leaving the info here as an FYI.

 Priority Errands does an excellent job of keep the site fresh with a blog, a great Twitter profile, and rave reviews.
 Cheryl of Priority Errands has taken a different approach and seems to spend a fair amount of time on her online presence.
 It is a different marketing approach than most personal concierge companies seem to pursue and I’m curious if it has led to her having more tech savvy customers.
 Her rates are difficult to find on her site and seem low, but it is clear that she loves what she does and that’s a great thing.

 8/17/2012 Update – Priority errands has closed.
 Sadly it looks like I’ll need to do a new example post soon.

 Pindone is a startup that provides a less personal experience but certainly a different approach.
 Limited services and more web-based, pindone is all online for quick errands.
-I’m not sure how this might help you think about starting your own personal concierge business, but I thought it was cool enough to share a recent article about it.
+I’m not sure how this might help you think about starting your own personal concierge business, but I thought it was cool enough to share.

 Lifestyle Elements is a nice clean site with great information about the benefits of a personal concierge, service listings, straightforward rates (thank you!), and a great blog that pulls you in.
 They’ve also taken an extra smart step to add a free ebook to those that sign up for their newsletter, which is a great way to get a nice list of potential clients to market to.